FedUni online and domestic partner students

 Holds and inter-campus requests

-You can request an item that is currently unavailable or located at another campus library.
+You can request an item that is currently out on loan, or is held at another FedUni library location, including the Ballarat Off-Site Store.
 You can do this:

 - via the FedUni Library catalogue, using the 'Request' button at the top of the entry for the item you require,